nRF24/CircuitPython_nRF24L01/README.rst

 Contributions are welcome!
 Please read our `Code of Conduct
 <https://github.com/2bndy5/CircuitPython_nRF24L01/blob/master/CODE_OF_CONDUCT.md>`_
 before contributing to help this project stay welcoming.
 To contribute, all you need to do is fork `this repository <https://github.com/2bndy5/CircuitPython_nRF24L01.git>`_, develop your idea(s) and submit a pull request when stable.
-To initiate a discussion of idea(s), you need only open an issue on the aforementioned repository (doesn't have to be a bug report) or email 2bndy5@gmail.com directly (no spam please).
+To initiate a discussion of idea(s), you need only open an issue on the aforementioned repository (doesn't have to be a bug report).

 Sphinx documentation
 -----------------------